top of page

 • Choose the largest size fraction with more than 30 particles for testing

-• Discard flaky particles
+• Avoid flaky particles

 Breakage test using the Geopyörä device